Custom Partition Layout

 How to custom partition layout #

 When users use the default ros install, ROS will automatically create one partition on the root disk.
-It will be the only partition with the label BURMILLA_STATE.
+It will be the only partition with the label RANCHER_STATE.
 But sometimes users want to be able to customize the root disk partition to isolate the data.

 The following defaults to MBR mode, GPT mode has not been tested.